sblodgett/sblodgett.github.io/_pages/about.md

 ## recent news

+**Mar.
+2024:** Two papers accepted to NAACL 2024: one examining expectations around what constitute fair or good NLG system behaviors, and the other examining the shifting landscape of practices and assumptions around disagreement in data labeling.

+**Nov.
+2023:** I was a guest speaker at the [Gender & Tech event](https://www.polis.cam.ac.uk/events/gender-tech-event-0), hosted by the University of Cambridge Centre for Gender Studies to celebrate [The Good Robot Podcast](https://www.thegoodrobot.co.uk/) and the launch of a [volume on feminist AI](https://global.oup.com/academic/product/feminist-ai-9780192889898)!

+**Oct.
+2023:** Our [paper](https://aclanthology.org/2023.findings-emnlp.413/) on responsible AI practices in text summarization research has been accepted to Findings of EMNLP 2023.

+**Oct.
+2023:** Jackie C.K.
+Cheung, Vera Liao, Ziang Xiao, and I will be co-organizing a tutorial on human-centered evaluation of language technologies at EMNLP 2024!

+**Oct.
+2023:** The [third edition of our workshop bridging HCI and NLP](https://sites.google.com/view/hciandnlp/home) will take place at NAACL 2024 (co-organized with Amanda Cercas Curry, Sunipa Dev, Michael Madaio, Ani Nenkova, Ziang Xiao, and Diyi Yang)!

+**July 2023:** I gave a keynote at the Workshop on Online Abuse and Harms (WOAH) at ACL 2023.

+**June 2023:** I gave a keynote at the [Workshop on Algorithmic Injustice](https://www.uva.nl/en/shared-content/faculteiten/en/faculteit-der-geesteswetenschappen/events/2023/06/workshop-on-algorithmic-injustice.html) at the University of Amsterdam, and participated in a [panel on algorithmic injustice](https://spui25.nl/programma/algorithmic-injustice) at SPUI25.

+**May 2023:** One [paper](https://aclanthology.org/2023.acl-long.343/) contributing a dataset for evaluating fairness-related harms in text generation accepted to ACL 2023, and two more accepted to Findings of ACL: a [paper](https://aclanthology.org/2023.findings-acl.202/) on conceptualizations of NLP tasks and benchmarks and a [paper](https://aclanthology.org/2023.findings-acl.139/) on the landscape of prompt-based measurements of bias.

+**Nov.
+2022:** Our [paper](https://ojs.aaai.org/index.php/AAAI/article/view/26670) on representational harms in image tagging has been accepted to AAAI 2023.

 **June 2022:** I gave keynotes at the [Second Workshop on Language Technology for Equality, Diversity, and Inclusion](https://sites.google.com/view/lt-edi-2022/home) and the [1st Workshop on Perspectivist Approaches to NLP](https://nlperspectives.di.unito.it/).

 **May 2022:** Delighted to be continuing at MSR Montréal as a senior researcher!